syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Getting-Started.md

 A list of string with resolution list are created and added to the combo box source.
 This list is populated as suggestion list by setting the `ComboBoxSource` property based on text entry.

-You can set the suggestion list to the SfComboBox using the `ComboBoxSource` property and you can customize the dropdownheight using  the `MaximumDropDownHeight` property.Add the ComboBoxSource for the SfComboBox as  in the following.
+You can set the suggestion list to the SfComboBox using the `ComboBoxSource` property and you can customize the dropdown height using  the `MaximumDropDownHeight` property.Add the ComboBoxSource for the SfComboBox as  in the following.

 {% tabs %}